 However, in many instances, you can still meet the requirements for a medical exam-based life policy.

 What the Life Insurance Carrier Will Want to Know

-Typically, the first step in obtaining life insurance involves fully completing the application for coverage.
-This will ask you basic questions about your:
+Typically, the first step in obtaining life insurance involves fully completing the basic application.
+You will be asked some simple questions about your: